neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 Instead of referencing specific content types directly the use of the generic `ContentCollection` content element allows to insert *arbitrary content* inside other elements.
-An example can be found in the `TYPO3.Neos.NodeTypes:MultiColumn` and `TYPO3.Neos.NodeTypes:MultiColumnItem` content elements.
+An example can be found in the `Neos.Neos.NodeTypes:MultiColumn` and `Neos.Neos.NodeTypes:MultiColumnItem` content elements.

 As explained earlier (in `What are the benefits of indirection through TypoScript?`_) the major benefit if using TypoScript to decouple the rendering of items this way is flexibility.
 In the video grid